ashjambhulkar/Coursera-Machine-Learning-Andrew-Ng/README.md

 # Coursera-Machine-Learning-Andrew-Ng

 This are My solutions to Programming exercises from Machine Learning - Stanford University by Andrew Ng.
 If you are taking the class please use your own logic
-, DO NOT refer any code before solving or submittin any programming exercise from this repo.
+, DO NOT refer any code before solving or submitting any programming exercise from this repo.

 Please DO NOT post any code in my exercises and violate the Stanford Honor Code.